modernish/modernish/README.md

 #### I/O tests ####
 `is onterminal` *FD*: Returns true if file descriptor *FD* is associated with a terminal.
-For instance, `is on terminal 1` returns true if commands that write to standard output (FD 1), such as `putln`, would write to the terminal, and false if the output is redirected to a file or pipeline.
+For instance, `is onterminal 1` returns true if commands that write to standard output (FD 1), such as `putln`, would write to the terminal, and false if the output is redirected to a file or pipeline.